(This is an unofficial Go FAQ. The official one is here.)

 These functions will trim all leading or trailing UTF-8-encoded Unicode code points (a.k.a. runes)

-which satisfy the specified or implied conditions (TrimSpace
+which satisfy the specified or implied conditions (TrimSpace implies to trim all kinds of white spaces).

 Each of the leading or trailing runes will be checked until one doesn't satisfy the specified or implied conditions.